Right off the bat, we’ll say it: client acquisition is difficult and we’re yet to meet a firm that has developed the proverbial ‘golden goose’.

 There seems to be a belief that potential clients will somehow pigeonhole any firm that pushes a specific message into a specific target market.
 But that’s not true.

-You needn’t sell yourself solely as ‘The accounting firm for small to medium construction businesses’ – just sell yourself as a firm open to and with expertise with construction businesses, for example.
+You needn’t sell yourself solely as ‘The accounting firm for small to medium construction businesses’ - just sell yourself as a firm open to and with expertise with construction businesses.
 Tell the construction industry you’re there and want their interest.

-You’re building an acquisition strategy around targeting, not exclusion.
+You’re building a strategy around targeting, not exclusion.

 It’s extremely important to ensure that you’re well versed in your target audience, your aims with your campaign and the general knowledge needed to execute your strategy.
 Consider: